Urinary Tract Infection (cont.)

 There are a variety of self-care measures (home remedies) and other treatments available for urinary tract infections.

-Because the symptoms of a urinary tract infection mimic those of other conditions, you should see your health-care provider if you think you have a urinary tract infection.
-A urine test is needed to confirm that you have an infection.
+Because the symptoms of a urinary tract infection mimic those of other conditions, someone should see a health-care professional if a urinary tract infection is suspected.
+A urine test is needed to confirm an infection.
 Self-care is not recommended.

-- Finish all antibiotic medication even if you are feeling better before the medication is gone.
+- Finish all antibiotic medication even if feeling better before the medication is gone.

 - Take a pain-relieving medication.